 - How can two-year college instructors prepare themselves to lead in a land of uncertainty?

 - What threats to the two-year college have affected your teaching or job security?

 Focus for Presentations

-Presentations do not need to explicitly discuss the conference theme, but they must address issues that are relevant to English studies professionals who support diverse college students in their first two college years.
-Participants do not need to be affiliated with a two-year college, but must focus proposals on research and practices that are clearly relevant to TYCA members.
-Potential areas of exploration include (but are not limited to) first-year writing, developmental education, college reading, teaching English to speakers of other languages, literature, creative writing, writing centers and other learning assistance programs, intermediate composition, communications, linguistics, technical writing, business writing, professional development, teacher-scholar activism, community engagement, program administration and innovation, preparing to teach at a two-year college, and the role of contingent faculty.
+Presentations do not need to explicitly address the conference theme, but they must address issues that are relevant to English studies professionals who support diverse college students in their first two college years.
+Participants do not need to be affiliated with a two-year college but must focus proposals on research and practices that are clearly relevant to TYCA members.
+Potential areas of exploration include (but are not limited to) online teaching/distance learning, first-year writing, developmental education, college reading, teaching English to speakers of other languages, literature, creative writing, writing centers and other learning assistance programs, intermediate composition, communications, linguistics, technical writing, business writing, professional development, teacher-scholar activism, community engagement, program administration and innovation, preparing to teach at a two-year college, and the role of contingent faculty.

 To Stay Informed about the Conference

 Announcements, updates, and reminders will be distributed through the TYCA listerv.
 Information about subscribing is available through the TYCA Archive website.